Lady Gaga Talks About Mental Health While Recording Latest Album

 Although she was not always eager to record, Tucker, professionally known as BloodPop, was adamant on getting her in the studio.
 Oftentimes before they would even start recording, she explained that the two would talk for a few hours about how she was feeling.

-“We were like, ‘Feeling creative always makes her happy, so let’s put some studio time on the calendar,’ ” Bobby Campbell, Gaga’s manager said.
+“We were like, ‘feeling creative always makes her happy, so let’s put some studio time on the calendar,'” Bobby Campbell, Gaga’s manager said.

-She credited the emotional conversations as the main reason her songs on the latest album were so emotionally charged, the feelings were fresh and Gaga oftentimes took direct lines from their talks and put them into her songs.
+She credited the emotional conversations as the main reason her songs on the latest album were so emotionally charged as the feelings were fresh and Gaga oftentimes took direct lines from their talks and put them into her songs.

 “I thought about really dark sh*t every single day,” she stated.